Create Database Objects with SAP HANA Database Explorer

 -

-Create tables that represent a basic hotel administration system by running the SQL statements below:
+Create tables that represent a basic hotel administration system by running the SQL statements below in a SQL console connected to USER1 in the schema of HOTELS.

 -